By Keith Millett | Jun 07, 2018 | Blog

-Launching new technology, whether it’s an application or other initiative, is an exciting and critical part of an IT organization’s growth.
+Launching new technology, whether it’s an application or other initiatives, is an exciting and critical part of an IT organization’s growth.
 To stay on track to a successful technology launch, your company is most likely already seeking ways to reduce any possible risks that could impact the launch.
-But without breaking the bank, how can your organization be certain that it’s covered all of its bases and that everything will go smoothly as planned?
+But without breaking the bank, how can your organization be certain that it’s covered all of its bases and that everything will go as smoothly as planned?

 Let’s take a quick look at three easy ways you can reduce the risk of launching your new technology.

 Before and during the start of any project, you’ll want to ensure that all of your teams, including vendors and management, agree with the technology’s goals, whether it’s to implement something new or make changes to an existing application.

 From there, it’s absolutely critical to maintain communication so everyone is part of the process.
 If any issues arise, clear and constant communication helps mitigate the amount of time your teams need to devote to finding a solution.
 This is especially important during the testing phase prior to deployment with your end user populations; if one person on your team misunderstands the purpose of the new technology, it could lead to unanticipated issues that significantly throw off your deployment schedule.

 2. Testing: 1, 2, 3…

 Regardless of how anxious your organization is to launch your new, cutting-edge technology, it is critical to incorporate an additional step of proof of concept or pilot program for your end users.
 Testing with user groups greatly reduces the risk of launching your technology with issues, as users will provide direct feedback that can be resolved before the product goes public.
 In fact, taking your initiative from production to purchase in one step is so reckless that it simply shouldn’t be an option.